QuotaGuard and Bubble.io Integration Guide

 Test with ip.quotaguard.com

-If you’re using a serverless function as your intermediary, add this test endpoint:
+If you’re using a serverless function as your intermediary, you can use this test to confirm traffic is routing correctly:

 // Example AWS Lambda test function